Glamorgan County Cricket Club in 2005: Glamorgan v Gloucestershire (6–9 May)

-County Championship: Surrey v Glamorgan (11–14 May)
+Surrey v Glamorgan (11–14 May)

 Glamorgan went down to their fourth successive defeat, this time to Surrey, who had been defeated by Nottinghamshire in their previous game.
-At The Oval, there was a short boundary towards Harleyford Road, over which Scott Newman (117) and Ali Brown (122) hit plenty of runs to take Surrey to 441 for 7 on the first day.
+At The Oval, there was a short boundary towards Harleyford Road, over which Scott Newman (117) and Ali Brown (122) hit plenty of runs to take Surrey to 441/7 on the first day.
 They lost their final three wickets on the second day for three more runs.
-However, 444 was enough to get a first-innings lead, as Glamorgan were dismissed for 345 with Martin Bicknell taking six for 74.
+However, 444 was enough to get a first-innings lead, as Glamorgan were dismissed for 345 with Martin Bicknell taking 6/74.
 The last three Glamorgan partnerships added 154 runs, with No. 9 David Harrison top-scoring with 75 not out.
 Surrey were in to bat again before the second day ended, and were 66 for no loss at stumps, with 855 runs hit in two days.